-Grade Levels: 9

-Credit: 1/2 unit - one semester

-Open to other grade levels when needed

-This course takes students on a journey towards life outside of high school.
+Grade Levels: 9 Credit: 1/2 unit - one semester Open to other grade levels when needed This course takes students on a journey towards life outside of high school.
 Students will learn about careers and how to create a path toward the career of their interests and skills.
 Students will also examine the basic concepts of financial literacy, specifically budgeting, banking, and credit.
 All of this is done while focusing on employability skills.
 This course meets the Consumer Education requirement.

-• EVERYDAY LIFE SKILLS 1 Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interest- ed in making a successful transition to life after high school.
-Areas of emphasis include: time-management, self-advocacy, the IEP, household smarts, and financial responsibili- ties.
+EVERYDAY LIFE SKILLS Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interested in making a successful transition to life after high school.
+Areas of emphasis include: time-management, self-advocacy, the IEP, household smarts and financial responsibilities.
 This course meets the Consumer Education requirement.
-EVERYDAY LIFE SKILLS 2 (Not offered in 2021-2022) Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interest- ed in making a successful transition to life after high school.
-Areas of emphasis include: the post-secondary educational setting, post-secondary goal setting, and social aware- ness.
+EVERYDAY LIFE SKILLS 2 Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interested in making a successful transition to life after high school.
+Areas of emphasis include: the post-secondary educational setting, post-secondary goal setting, and social awareness.
 The course will also build upon the transition skills covered in Everyday Life Skills 1.
 This course meets the Consumer Education requirement.
-EVERYDAY LIFE SKILLS 3 (Not offered in 2021-2022) Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interest- ed in making a successful transition to life after high school.
+EVERYDAY LIFE SKILLS 3 Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interested in making a successful transition to life after high school.
 Areas of emphasis include: community awareness/volunteerism, exploring the concepts of courage, commitment, sacrifice, patriotism, and citizenship and how these values can be exemplified in daily life.
 The course will also build upon the transition skills covered in Everyday Life Skills 1 & 2.
 This course meets the Consumer Education requirement.
-EVERYDAY LIFE SKILLS 4 (Not offered in 2021-2022) Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interest- ed in making a successful transition to life after high school.
+EVERYDAY LIFE SKILLS 4 (N ot offered in 2022-2023) Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course is a comprehensive development program for high school students interested in making a successful transition to life after high school.
 Areas of emphasis include: career planning, the employment setting, and the Six Pillars of Character.
 This course meets the Consumer Education requirement.
 INDEPENDENT SKILLS Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters Students will learn important daily living skills that will increase their ability to function independently.
 These skills include, but are not limited to, the following areas: cooking, cleaning, social, money, manners/etiquette, and hygiene.
 Application of the skills learned in the classroom are applied in real-life settings through field trips to various stores, restaurants, and other appropriate locales.
 STARS Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This course provides customized support for learning routines specific to the activities of daily living, functional life skills, health/safety, and transitions.
 This course will build on the skills learned in Independent Skills.
 RESOURCE Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters This class provides structured practice in skills necessary to succeed in academic classes.
 It stresses organization and study strategies for learning materials.